dancinllama/lightning-components-tutorial/create-contactlist-component.md

 - Use component attributes
 - Use event handlers
 - Use a Lightning Component in another Lightning Component
+- Styling a Lightning Component using the Salesforce Lightning Design System (SLDS)

 ## Step 1: Create the Component